AtmolanderMimi/basm/book/src/relative-code.md

 | addr | number | the address for the tape pointer to be moved to |

 `BBOX` is probably the most simple instruction in the whole set of built-in ones.
-Its one and only purpose is to guarenty the position of the tape pointer at a certain point in the program.
+Its one and only purpose is to guaranty the position of the tape pointer at a certain point in the program.
 All it does it move the tape pointer to `addr` and does *nothing*.
 This behaviour is very useful for other instruction that work off of the assumption that the tape pointer is positioned at a certain cell.